lightsail-workshop/rekognition-workshop/content/lab/_index.md

 In this section you will update the `aws-config.json` file to contain the credentials you created earlier in the workshop.
 You'll update the file by creating two environment variables, one containing the Access Key ID and the other the Secret Access Key.
 Then you'll use the `sed` command to do a search and replace in the file, updating it with your credentials.

 {{% notice tip %}}
-You will need the credentials you created earlier for this next section
+You will need the credentials you created earlier for this next section.
+Be sure to add in your credentials when you copy and paste the commands below.
 {{% /notice %}}

-* In the web-based SSH client enter the following
+* In the web-based SSH client enter the following using your Access Key value

         AWS_ACCESS_KEY_ID=your Access Key ID